都姫婚

 Miyagi Gokoku Shrine | Miyagi Prefecture

-It sits on the site of Sendai Castle, which was built 400 years ago by Date Masamune, the feudal lord of Sendai.
-The main hall is the former main hall of the Kazemiya Shrine of Ise Jingu, its bright vermilion color contrasting beautifully with the greenery of Aoba Castle.
-The couple and their guests will be able to enjoy a memorable and solemn wedding ceremony in this venerable and glamorous shrine pavilion.
+Located at the site of Sendai Castle, built 400 years ago by Lord Date Masamune.
+The main hall is the former main sanctuary of the Kazenomiya Shrine at Ise Grand Shrine, its vivid vermilion color creating a beautiful contrast with the greenery of Aoba Castle.
+Hold a solemn wedding ceremony in this historic, elegant shrine that will remain in the hearts of the couple and their guests.

-Address: 1 Kawauchi, Aoba-ku, Sendai City, Miyagi Prefecture
+■Address: 1 Kawauchi, Aoba Ward, Sendai City, Miyagi Prefecture

 National Treasure Osaki Hachimangu Shrine | Miyagi Prefecture